The First Steps to Medical Device Risk Management: Selecting Your Team and Identifying Hazards

 A potential hazard could be excessive noise from medical device operation.
 Then, the hazardous situation would be continuous noise above a tolerable limit.
 Finally, the harm could be hearing damage or loss.

 During the course of your risk management process, your team would review this possible hazard as it applies to your medical device.
 If it’s relevant to your product, you’d proceed by brainstorming mitigation tactics.
-If it’s irrelevant, you’d explain why (the device does not produce sound pressure above the defined tolerable limit, for instance).
+If it’s irrelevant, you’d explain why.

 2. Falling Objects